Bealby/Milestone-Project-2/README.md

 #### Mobile and Tablet Devices

-- The Website was tested for usability on tablets and a variety of mobiles, including iPhone and Samsung.
-The results were satifying and accomplished the UX goal for the variety of devices.
+- The Website was tested on tablets and a variety of mobiles, including iPhone and Samsung.
+The results were satisfactory for all devices and continued to acheive the UX and UI goals.

 #### User Testing